epfl-ada/ada-2024-project-5pack/data_story/index.md

 ---

 **Abstract**
-In the Wikispeedia game players are tasked to rapidly navigate from one article to another in a simplified Wikipedia network using hyperlinks.
-Using over 75,000 gameplay paths, we aim to uncover strategies players employ, such as using hub articles and hierarchical thinking.
-We also investigate how link positioning influences player choices.
-Combining network analysis with behavioral data, we seek to understand what makes paths challenging and how players’ knowledge organization affects navigation strategies.
-Finally, we contrast human strategies with optimal paths in the network, and craft some advice for the players.
+The Wikispeedia game challenges players to navigate from one Wikipedia article to another using only hyperlinks.
+Through analysis of over 75,000 gameplay paths (51,000 completed, 25,000 abandoned), we investigate what makes a successful navigation strategy.
+Our findings show that players typically take paths 2.4 times longer than optimal, suggesting significant room for improvement in navigation strategies.
+We analyze several key strategies including hub-based navigation, semantic-guided choices, and backtracking patterns to determine their effectiveness.
+By combining network analysis with player behavior data, we aim to uncover what distinguishes successful navigation attempts from failures and provide insights into optimal playing strategies.
 {: #abstract }

 ## Introduction